gecko385/XML-Scraper/README.md

 ```
 # LICENSE

-GGPL as described in the file LICENSE in this code repository/release/package.
+ [MIT](https://opensource.org/licenses/MIT)as described in the file LICENSE in this code repository .